Parth-F/QuickDoc-AI/README.md

+# QuickDoc-AI
-# QuickDoc- Your Personal Doctor
+## Fast and Reliable Personal Doctor
 Health Advisory AI for Non-Fatal Disease for Primary Actions